-Further, the Federal Act on Tax Reform and AHV Financing (approved in a referendum on 19 May 2019) entered into force on 1 January 2020 and provides for an abolishment of the privileged tax regimes.
-It also has an impact on the effective tax rates of Swiss target companies, as, in order to maintain attractive tax conditions for investors in Switzerland, measures such as a reduction of corporate tax rates, a lower taxation of profits from patents and similar rights ("patent box"), an additional R&D deduction, a notional interest deduction on above-average equity (currently only enabled in the canton of Zurich) and exemptions for capital tax purposes were introduced.
-The tax reform also provides for an immigration step-up, i.e. legal corporations that relocate their headquarters to Switzerland may disclose hidden reserves, including goodwill, in a tax-neutral way and subsequently create tax-deductible expenses through amortisation of the stepped-up value (inversely, if such companies migrate from Switzerland abroad, an exit tax on hidden reserves will be due, as has already been the case prior to the reform.
-Further, the lump-sum tax credit system was adjusted and now allows lump-sum tax credits for Swiss permanent establishments of foreign corporations under certain circumstances.
-Finally, adjustments with respect to dividend taxation for individuals were introduced, setting dividend inclusion for individuals owning corporate equity stakes at 70% at federal level and at least 50% at cantonal level (cantons may raise the inclusion ratio even further, which to date led to range between 50% and 80% amongst the cantons).
+Further, the corporate tax reform (approved on 19 May 2019) entered into force on 1 January 2020 and provides for an abolishment of the privileged tax regimes.
+It also has an impact on the effective tax rates of Swiss target companies, as, in order to maintain attractive tax conditions for investors in Switzerland, measures such as a reduction of tax rates, patent boxes, an extra R&D deduction, a notional interest deduction on surplus equity (only in the canton of Zurich) and exemptions for capital tax purposes were introduced.
+It also provides for an immigration step-up, i.e. legal corporations may disclose hidden reserves, including goodwill, in a tax-neutral way and subsequently create tax-deductible expenses through amortisation of the stepped-up value.
+Further, the lump-sum tax credit system was adjusted and now allows lump-sum tax credits for permanent establishments of foreign corporations under certain circumstances.
+Finally, adjustments with respect to dividend taxation for individuals were introduced.

-Finally, Swiss tax authorities tend to scrutinise tax-exempt capital gains for selling individuals; thus, earn-out arrangements for sellers continuing to work for the target or non-compete agreements may partly qualify as taxable income for the seller and should be structured carefully.
-It is important to note also that similar payments by related parties (instead of by the target company itself) could qualify as (taxable) salary, which is generally subject to social security contributions on the level of the employee and the Swiss employer as well as wage withholding tax, if applicable.
+Tax authorities tend to scrutinise tax-exempt capital gains for selling individuals; thus, earn-out arrangements for sellers continuing to work for the target or non-compete agreements may partly qualify as taxable income for the seller and should be structured carefully.
+It is important to note also that payments by related parties could qualify as (taxable) salary which is generally subject to social security contributions by the Swiss employer.